vanAkim/IBM.Data.Science.Professional.Certificate/9-Capstone_Project/FinalProject/README.md

 This work is made for the final project of [Applied Data Science Capstone by IBM/Coursera](https://www.coursera.org/learn/applied-data-science-capstone).

 The report is embedded in this README file, named as such to get better readability on Github repository page.
+This report is focusing on the main steps to get all the data science workflow and presents most valuable blocks of the full analysis.

-The full analysis and python code can be viewed in the [Jupyter notebook](https://github.com/vanAkim/IBM_Data_Science_Professional_Certificate/blob/main/9-Capstone_Project/FinalProject/Culture%20venues%20clustering%20in%20Toulouse.ipynb).
+The full analysis and python code can be viewed in the dedicated [Jupyter notebook](https://github.com/vanAkim/IBM_Data_Science_Professional_Certificate/blob/main/9-Capstone_Project/FinalProject/Culture%20venues%20clustering%20in%20Toulouse.ipynb) on Github.
+**However, in this notebook, many maps are rendered through Folium framework, and can't be viewed on Github preview page.
+Thus, it's better to see it with [Nbviewer service](https://nbviewer.jupyter.org/github/vanAkim/IBM_Data_Science_Professional_Certificate/blob/main/9-Capstone_Project/FinalProject/Culture%20venues%20clustering%20in%20Toulouse.ipynb).**

 ## Synopsis